sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 The storage elements located at the various :ref:`LSG clusters <life-science-clusters>` are accessible *only* by the LSG users.
 The LSG clusters have local storage that uses DPM (short for Disk Pool Manager).

-.. note:: The DPM storage is only disk storage and does not support tape behind.
+.. note:: The DPM storage is only disk storage and does not support tape back-end.
 In opposite, the dCache central storage has both disk and tape.

 .. _file-id: